kids-first/kf-omop-imports/docs/notes.md

 # FHIR

-### Still Needs Further Exploration
+### May Need Further Exploration
-So far we've just read the FHIR spec and browsed various company/org's FHIR tooling.
-We need to evaluate FHIR the same way we evaluated OMOP.
-Spin up a FHIR database and try ingesting an example dataset like CBTTC.
+So far we've just studied the FHIR spec and browsed various FHIR tooling.

 ### FHIR is a LOT of things - more than a data model or API specification
 Employs verbosity rather than generality.
 (Also the documentation is 80% filler, but we can give that a pass.)

 -   Used less as a standalone data model and more as a way to interchange data from existing EHR systems
 -   Includes a defined information model of the medical world
 -   Defines a specification for extending the model
 -   Defines a specification for adding constraints to the model
 	-   Specify required attributes of Resources AND how Resources relate (foreign keys).
 -   Defines a very detailed specification for creating, updating, deleting, and finding FHIR entities (or Resources) via RESTful web services
 -   Defines a specification for a RESTful query language - allows more advanced querying to search for FHIR Resources
 	-   Example query: Patient that is Asian or White and Female and is at least 30 years old with more than one DiagnosisReport
 	-  Good because defining the syntax and grammar for a RESTful query language is hard and not a standardized thing

 ### Defines resources for more things and more details than OMOP (outside of splinter groups)